-Rural Community Assistance Corporation 3120 Freeboard Drive, Suite 201 West Sacramento, CA 95619 (916) 447-2854 www.rcac.org

-Refer to the Introduction Chapter of this guide to identify the appropriate T & MA Contractor to contact for your area.
-After receipt of a consent and conditions letter you may copy and distribute the manual in accordance with such terms and conditions as set and approved by the T & MA Contractors.
+Rural Community Assistance Corporation 3120 Freeboard Drive, Suite 201 West Sacramento, California 95619 (916) 447-2854 www.rcac.org Refer to the Introduction chapter of this handbook to identify the appropriate T&MA Contractor to contact for your area.
+After receipt of consent and conditions letter you may copy and distribute the manual in accordance with such terms and conditions as set and approved by the T&MA Contractors.